Coding4Toon/bounty-react-multimedia-app/WRITEUP.md

 The second feature delivered is a robust files filtering feature that enables our users to visualize their files based filters.

-A new section called "Filter is implemented under control buttons.
+A new section called "Filters" is implemented under control buttons.
 Up to 5 filters can be applied  : Video, Audio, Document, Image and Favorite.
-When the filter is selected, then the files related to the filter are displayed.
-When the filter is deselected, then the files related to the filter are not displayed.
-Several filter can be applied at the same time, then the files related to the filters are displayed.
+Several filter can be applied at the same time, then the files related to the filters are displayed.<br>
-Users can also mark files as "starred" or "unstarred", and use "Favorite" filter to only display the starred files.
+Users can also mark files as "starred" and use "Favorite" filter to only display the starred files.<br>
 Additionally, users have the ability to reset all filters and view their entire file collection.

 ### Benefit

-User experience is a crucial element in web applications and the "Files Filtering" feature empowers our users to improve and personalized their file organization and selection effectively, when working with different types of multimedia files.
+User experience is a crucial element in web applications and the "Files Filtering" feature empowers our users to improve and personalized their file organization and selection effectively, when working with different types of multimedia files.<br>
 Additionally, by starring or marking files as favorites, users can create their personalized collection of important or frequently accessed files.
 This enables them to quickly locate and access their preferred files without the need to search through their entire file library.

 ### Code